oracle/coherence-operator/docs/quickstart.md

     --set "targetNamespaces={}" \
     --set imagePullSecrets=sample-coherence-secret
 ```
-> **Note**: For all `helm install` commands, you can leave the `--version` option off and the latest version of the chart is retrieved.
-If you wanted to use a specific version, such as `0.9.8`, add `--version 0.9.8` to all installs for the `coherence-operator` and `coherence` charts.
+> **Note**: For all `helm install` commands, you can leave the `--version` option off if you want the latest version of the chart to be retrieved.
+However, if you want to use a specific version, such as `0.9.8`, add `--version 0.9.8` to all installs for the `coherence-operator` and `coherence` charts.

 > **Note**: Remove the `--debug` option if you do not want verbose output.
 Refer to the `values.yaml` in the chart for more information about the `--set targetNamespaces` argument.

-When the operation completes successfully, output similar to the following displays:
+When the operation completes successfully, the Helm installation produces an output similar to the following:

 ```bash
 NOTES: